 Dipped in the hues of love, the vibrant colors, the colorful sky and a festival of oneness, HOLI has been and will always be a favorite festival for people from all squares.
 From the lanes of Vrindavan and Mathura to the whole country, with the different colors, love has been spread.

 The story behind Holi festival

-Interestingly, different cities of India, believe and celebrate holi in different style.
+Interestingly, different cities of India, believe and celebrate Holi in a different style.
 With the traditional and devotional ways of celebrating holi, the various myths are really interesting.
-The evening before the celebrating day, bonfire is lit which is symbolical of the destruction of the demoness Holika by Lord Vishnu.
+The evening before the celebrating day, a bonfire is lit which is symbolical of the destruction of the demoness Holika by Lord Vishnu.
 People call this custom Holika Dehan.
 People dance around the bonfire singing and reciting prayers.
-Basically the festival is celebrated as a sign of victory of good over evil.
+Basically, the festival is celebrated as a sign of victory of good over evil.

 Different styles of celebrating the same festival